Anamika1608/Echosphere/Readme.md

-# Community AI - Repository Index

 ## 📋 Project Overview

-**Community AI** is a comprehensive property management platform that connects residents, property owners, and maintenance staff through an AI-powered interface.
+**Echosphere** is a comprehensive property management platform that connects residents, property owners, and maintenance staff through an AI-powered interface.
 The application facilitates issue reporting, service requests, and community management with voice-enabled features.

 ## 🏗️ Architecture